illinois-or-research-analytics/cm_pipeline/docs/pipeline_customization.md

 ### I. Inserting your clustering method into CM++

-1. Navigate to `hm01/clusterers/external_clusterers/` in the repository
+1. From root, navigate to the `hm01/clusterers/external_clusterers/` directory
 2. Create a clusterer object that calls your clustering method.
 Here is a template:

 ```python